NikkelM/Hades-II-HadesBiomes/development/Packages/README.md

 In the parent folder of the source folder:
 For the legacy format, run e.g. `deppth2 hpk -c BC7 -s ModsNikkelMHadesBiomesPortraits_source -t ModsNikkelMHadesBiomesPortraits`.

-For the modern format, run e.g. `deppth2 hpk -c BC7 -s NikkelM-HadesBiomesGUIModded_source -t NikkelM-HadesBiomesGUIModded`.
+For the modern format, run e.g. `deppth2 hpk -c BC7 -s NikkelM-HadesBiomesCosmetics_source -t NikkelM-HadesBiomesCosmetics`.

 To include hulls, set the `-iH True` flag.